Simple English

 The topics of these events are

-The events are also about,
+The events also focus on

 The reading room